xpladev/evm/precompiles/erc20/README.md

 ## Integration Notes

-- The precompile is automatically available for registered token pairs
+- The precompile is automatically available for registered token mappings
 - Smart contracts can interact with native tokens without wrapping
 - Full compatibility with existing ERC20 tooling and libraries